-How to Stress-Test Your Main Character by Adding a Fatal Flaw
+Stress-Testing Your Main Character with a Fatal Flaw

 (The following is a guest post by screenwriter and professor, Aaron Mendelsohn.)